 "I think music would be great."
 He reached around her to turn it on, then fiddled around until he found what he was looking for.
 Soft instrumental music flooded the room, a slow melody that reminded Faith of the prom.
 Mark pulled her into his arms.
 "We haven't danced in a long time, Faith.
-Shall we pick up where we left off?"
+Remember how good we were together?"
 She fitted easily into his embrace, her hand resting in his, her head nestled against his shoulder.
 She could feel his heart beating against hers and realized he was as nervous about this as she was.
-They were about to make a major change in their relationship and obviously neither of them knew what would happen afterwards.
-But she was willing to risk it, she wanted him that badly.
-"You feel so soft in my arms," he murmured as they swayed to the music.
+Their one and only time had been so long ago.
+Would they still want each other as much?
+Would it still be as good?
+"You feel so soft in my arms," he murmured, as they swayed to the music.
 "I love holding you."
 Faith could feel just how much he loved it by the thickness of his erection pressing into her soft abdomen.
 Her nerves tingled in response.
 Mark feathered kisses across her forehead and her cheeks and along the column of her neck.
 She was barely aware of it when his hands moved between them and he began unbuttoning her blouse.
 "So soft," he repeated, his hands moving over her, his mouth never still.